linepogl/impartial-pipes/README.md

 Yes, you can!

 Even if the pipe operator is not available, partial functions can still be used.
 We still get a more consistent syntax, and we can use them with arrays and iterables.
+However, the order of the operations is reversed.

 ```php
 // PHP 8.4, with Impartial Pipes